MicrosoftDocs/windows-itpro-docs/windows/privacy/required-windows-11-diagnostic-events-and-fields.md

 - **ExtendedStatusCode**  Secondary status code for certain scenarios where StatusCode was not specific enough.
 - **FeatureUpdatePause**  Indicates whether feature OS updates are paused on the device.
 - **IPVersion**  Indicates whether download took place on IPv4 or IPv6 (0-Unknown, 1-IPv4, 2-IPv6).
-- **IsWUfBDualScanEnabled**  Flag indicated is WU-for-Business dual scan is enabled on the device.
+- **IsWUfBDualScanEnabled**  Flag indicated is Windows Update for Business dual scan is enabled on the device.
-- **IsWUfBEnabled**  Flag indicated is WU-for-Business is enabled on the device.
+- **IsWUfBEnabled**  Flag indicated is Windows Update for Business is enabled on the device.
-- **IsWUfBTargetVersionEnabled**  Flag indicated is WU-For-Business target version is enabled on the device.
+- **IsWUfBTargetVersionEnabled**  Flag indicated is Windows Update for Business target version is enabled on the device.
 - **MetadataIntegrityMode**  Mode of update transport metadata integrity check.
 0-Unknown, 1-Ignoe, 2-Audit, 3-Enforce.
 - **NumberOfApplicationsCategoryScanEvaluated**  Number of categories (apps) for which an app update scan checked.
 - **NumberOfLoop**  Number of roundtrips the scan required.